Positive psychology is the science of what makes life awesome.

 3. Everything works until you start liking someone.
 Then you fall into full panic mode, get super anxious and everything falls apart.

 4. You worry and overthink so much that it’s impossible to make good decisions,

 5. You think that your dating problems are unusually big and that you’re a hopeless case.
 (Spoiler: you’re not – this very fear proves that you are just like everyone else)

-- You identify with your achievements but don’t really know who you are belong that.
+- You identify with your achievements but don’t really know who you are beyond that.

 - You are way more comfortable with your thoughts than with your emotions.

 - Growing up you had to take care of, and/or adapt your behavior a lot to someone else.
 For example a sick, addicted or dominant parent or sibling.

-- You are the one that everyone around you comes to for emotional guidance and support – but you rarely the same amount from them…
+- You are the one that everyone around you comes to for emotional guidance and support – but you rarely the same amount of support from them…

 - You shape your behavior to who you think the other people want you to be and adapt yourself to their opinions, emotions, thoughts and needs.